pCloud Review

 pcloud review - desktop software cache settings tab

-Encrypted File Storage (Crypto Vault)
+Encrypted File Storage (via the Crypto Vault)

 pcloud review - crypto vault page in desktop app